 She loves being part of a community of people who talk about things that matter and challenge her to see new things and in new ways.
 Bonus points if you make her laugh (with you, not at you).
 Many things fascinate her.
 Several things delight her, including tea, ideas, classy and witty humor, history, politics, words, God, snow, Christmas, nature, and kind people.

-Currently based in the Pacific Northwest, Elizabeth has a passion for the intersection of the outdoors and holistic wellbeing, particularly seeking to leverage the power of nature to improve cognitive performance.
+Elizabeth, currently based in the Pacific Northwest, is educated in nature therapy and wilderness first aid.
+She has a passion for the intersection of the outdoors and holistic wellbeing, particularly seeking to leverage the power of nature to improve cognitive health and performance.

 Her books The Beginning and the End of Suffering and My Awe Experiences Journal will be available soon.